Inside Man

 128 min.
 Universal Pictures.
 Director: Spike Lee.
 Cast: Denzel Washington, Clive Owen, Jodie Foster, Christopher Plummer, Willem Dafoe.

-Essentially, Inside Man can be seen from two perspectives.
-Either director Spike Lee has rehabilitated the Hollywood thriller with flavorful real-world intrusions, or the genre picture has shortened Lee's leash.
+In taking up a year of director Spike Lee's time, Inside Man has an upside and a downside.
+On the one hand, Lee rehabilitates the Hollywood thriller with flavorful real-world intrusions, and on the other, the genre shortens Lee's leash a bit.
 Both responses are valid, but the result is the same: a good time at the movies that also happens to be the least interesting film on Lee's resume.

 Lee's old pal Denzel Washington takes the lead as Detective Keith Frazier, a New York cop facing an internal investigation on an embezzlement rap.
 Despite his ambiguous standing, Frazier and his partner (Chiwetel Ejiofor) get handed a hot one: a hostage crisis at the Manhattan Trust Bank.
 There, Dalton Russell (Clive Owen) and his team of break-in artists execute an elaborate plan.
 First-time screenwriter Russell Gewirtz spins a clever everyone's-a-suspect mystery: is one of the hostages an inside man, woman, or child?
 And just what is Russell after?